whitneyburton/portfolios/students/1606-back/jean-joeris/20160922-mod_2_portfolio.md

   4. 18f- Greg Boone
   5. alteryx - Jay Bourland
   6. Purch - Ellie Morris
+  7. ThinkTank - Kathreen Batayon
   8. Red Canary - Chris Rothe
   9. Not sure of the shop's name, but somebody who hangs out at the barn my wife spend's time at works at a Rails shop.
-I need to wait til the next bonfire at the barn to network with him
+I need to wait til the next bonfire at the barn to network with him.
+I know this is a bit vague but I thought it better to be honest about an opportunity I am pursuing than use a random company and name.
   10. SpotX - Laura Knutson

 * Regarding Lia's networking class: